thiggy01/clone-ubuntu/README.md

 Imortant notes to consider:

+* The script must be ran in a terminal with bash shell and have the whiptail package installed.

+* You must be cloning from your mounted (live) boot system and mounted home partition.

 * You must create empty ext4 partitions large enough to hold your linux distro partitions.

 * Your target (clone) partitions must not be mounted before calling the `clone-linux` script.